C64 OS USER'S GUIDE

 A common base configuration for a Commodore 64—such as for a game or a demo competition—is the C64 itself plus a 1541 disk drive and typically a joystick.
 C64 OS's base requirements are very close to this, with the exception of storage.

-The whole concept of C64 OS is built around the organization of files into a logical hierarchy of subdirectories.
-The 1541, 1571 and 1581 do not support subdirectories.
-So, while C64 OS can make use of those devices for data storage, and can help you manage the data that is on your disks, a mass storage device with support for native CMD-style subdirectories is required for the system drive.
+C64 OS is designed around many small modular parts.
+The operating system consists of over 1000 files organized into a sensible hierarchy of over 50 nested subdirectories.
+The 1541, 1571 and 1581 are low-capacity, legacy storage devices that do not support subdirectories.
+So, while C64 OS can make use of these for data storage, and can help you manage the data on your disks, a mass storage device with support for native CMD-style subdirectories is required for the system drive.

 A wide variety of SD2IEC devices are commercially available today.
 Check out the storage section of the Commodore 8-Bit Buyer's Guide for an overview of what drives are available for purchase.
 IDE64 has only just become unavailable due to world-wide components shortage, hopefully this will be temporary.
 Both of these device families are fully supported and can be used as the C64 OS system drive.

-Although the original CMD HD and RamLink are no longer commercially available, they are fully supported.
+Although the original CMD HD and RAMLink are no longer commercially available, they are fully supported.
 The Rear Admiral ThunderDrive, a clone of the CMD HD, is also supported.
 A CMD FD 2000 or 4000 is technically supported, but all of the system files and installed Applications and Utilities must be contained on a single disk.
-It is possible to run C64 OS from a CMD FD, but only with a stripped down version of the system directory containing a reduced set of required drivers, libraries, Applications and Utilities.
+It is possible to run C64 OS from a CMD FD, but this is only practical if the system directory is stripped down to contain a reduced set of required drivers, libraries, Applications and Utilities.
 This guide does not cover the procedure for installation on a CMD FD.

 * C64 OS can access all your floppy disk drives, but a mass-storage device with support for native CMD-style subdirectories is required for the system drive.
 Check out the Commodore 8-Bit Buyer's Guide for a wide range of mass storage devices commercially available for the C64.

-** An SD2IEC is the least expensive of the supported storage device families.
-But, an IDE64 or CMD HD or RamLink can be used in place of an SD2IEC.
+** SD2IEC is the least expensive of the supported storage device families.
+But, IDE64, CMD HD, RAMLink, or an CMD FD Series drive can be used in place of an SD2IEC.

-An Epyx FastLoad Reloaded cartridge or other speedloader that SD2IEC supports is a practical requirement for reasonable load times.
+JiffyDOS or another speedloader that SD2IEC supports, such as an Epyx FastLoad Reloaded cartridge, is a practical requirement for reasonable load times.

 C64 OS extends the C64 KERNAL ROM to maintain maximum compatibility with all standard storage devices.
 It does not implement its own speedloader.
 JiffyDOS is fully compatible with C64 OS and is highly recommended because the IEC routines in the stock C64 are notoriously slow.
 JiffyDOS strikes a balance between performance and compatibility that makes it ideal for use in an operating system.